 Matthew 24:12, KJV

-Returning to the couple which inspired this article, as I stated earlier, if they are not happy in their church, then perhaps they should consider establishing their own home fellowship with people with whom they feel a kindred spirit.
-Who knows; they might be pleasantly surprised to discover that some of the others who also left their church, might be interested in coming to their home -- or wherever it might be convenient -- in order to have some real fellowship in the Spirit, where they can share the Word together, have prayer and counsel, perhaps share a potluck dinner, or whatever the Lord leads them to do.
+Returning to the couple which inspired this series, as I stated earlier, if they are not happy in their church, then perhaps they should consider establishing their own home fellowship with people with whom they feel a kindred spirit.
+Who knows; they might be pleasantly surprised to discover that some of the others who also left their church, might be interested in coming to their home -- or wherever it might be convenient -- in order to have some real fellowship in the Spirit.
+They can share the Word together, have prayer and counsel, perhaps share a potluck dinner, or do whatever the Lord leads them to do.

-Well, if we accept the church system's mantra -- that is to say, the misguided mantra of organized religion and the sermons of church preachers and pastors who are only interested in packing people into their mega-churches by the droves -- they have to keep their church coffers full after all -- then yes, this couple could indeed feel quite condemned.
+Well, if we accept the church system's mantra -- that is to say, the misguided mantra of organized religion, as well as the sermons of church preachers and pastors who are merely interested in packing people into their megachurches by the droves so that they can maintain their church coffers full -- then yes, this couple could indeed feel quite condemned.
 In fact, they might possibly be led to believe that God is going to strike them dead if they don't return to church as soon as possible!
 By the way, as I mention in "Exposing the Tactics of the Enemy", cults utilize the very same tactics!

-Now, obviously, I realize that I'm being overly dramatic, but it is to emphasize a certain point; and that is that certain church leaders are experts when it comes to exerting control over their flocks, and making them feel like they are totally backslidden from the Lord if they fail to attend services for even a week or two.
+Now, obviously, I realize that I'm being overly dramatic.
+But it is to emphasize a certain point; and that is that certain church leaders are experts when it comes to exerting control over their flocks, and making them feel like they are totally backslidden from the Lord if they fail to attend services for even a week or two.
 Some of these false shepherds simply do not like their members gaining any kind of spiritual freedom, or escaping from their grasp.
 They are total control freaks.
-Not only does it make them look bad when members of the congregation start leaving the church in droves -- as seems to be the case in this couple's church where three quarters of the original congregation has already left -- but as I said, it hurts them financially as well; and that is probably what raises their ire the most.
+Not only does it make a pastor look bad when members of the congregation start leaving the church in droves -- as seems to be the case in this couple's church where three quarters of the original congregation has already left -- but as I said, it hurts them financially as well.
+And that is probably what raises their ire the most.
 The smaller their flock, the less sheep they have to fleece.

-As I explain in articles such as "Money-Making Bible Hucksters and Mammon", as well as "Abundant Life Doctrine: Scripturally Exposed!", this practice of fleecing the sheep for personal gain -- or "filthy lucre" -- is nothing new.
+As I point out in articles such as "Money-Making Bible Hucksters and Mammon", as well as "Abundant Life Doctrine: Scripturally Exposed!", this practice of fleecing the sheep for personal gain -- or "filthy lucre" -- is nothing new.
 In fact, it has been going on for literally thousands of years.
 It was a very big problem in both the Old Testament, and the New Testament.
-Thus the Lord said through the Prophet Ezekiel:
+Thus the Lord said the following through the Prophet Ezekiel: